zlindacz/RegistryCare/docs/redux-structure.md

   - POST /api/users is called
   - receiveCurrentUser is set as the success callback

-- SignUpOrg
-  - invoked from SignupDisplay onSubmit
-  - POST /api/orgs is called
-  - receiveCurrentUser is set as the success callback

 - LogInForm
   - invoked from LogInForm onSubmit
   - POST /api/session is called.